Jakeler/Jakeler.github.io/_posts/2020-11-02-diy-goto-3-stepper-test.md

 ![electronics setup overview](/assets/goto-telescope/e-test-setup.jpg)

 # Arduino Code
 Controlling the stepper drivers is really simple, no library required.
-Basically there a DIR pin, which must be pulled high or low depending on the direction.
+Basically there is a DIR pin, which must be pulled high or low depending on the direction.
 Then just switch the STEP pin to execute a (micro)step, with some delays.
 I made this function to do one full rotation, taking the 8x microstepping into account:
 ```cpp
 // microsecond timing
 int pulse = 1;